setu-shah/setu-shah/README.md

 ### Hi there 👋

-I am currently pursuing a Master's degree in [Business Analytics](https://www.bu.edu/questrom/degree-programs/ms-business-analytics/) at the Questrom School of Business, Boston University.
+I recently graduated with a Master's degree in [Business Analytics](https://www.bu.edu/questrom/degree-programs/ms-business-analytics/) at the Questrom School of Business, Boston University.
 I also have a Bachelor's degree in [Political Economy](https://politicaleconomy.berkeley.edu/) from University of California, Berkeley.

-I am a data analytics enthusiast at heart: I love working with data and eking out actionable insights to deliver value to others through creative visualizations and story-telling.
-I consider myself a lifelong learner with a passion for working on complex problems to provide meaningful data-driven solutions for stakeholders.
+My interdisciplinary education and diverse work experience have equipped me with strong skills in data analysis, problem-solving, and cross-functional collaboration.
+As a lifelong learner, I am passionate about tackling complex challenges and delivering meaningful, data-driven solutions to real-world problems.

 <!--
 **setu-shah/setu-shah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.